fayzidin/AI_agent_scheduler/OUTLOOK_OAUTH_SETUP.md

    - Go to Email Dashboard
    - Click "Add Account" → "Microsoft Outlook"
    - Click "Connect"
-   - Should now work with personal accounts
+   - Should now work without the client_secret error

 ## 🚨 **Common Issues & Solutions**

+### **"client_secret required" error**
+- Make sure you selected "Single-page application (SPA)" as the platform type, not "Web"
+- Web platform requires a client secret, SPA doesn't

 ### **"You can't sign in here with a personal account"**
 - Make sure you selected "Accounts in any organizational directory and personal Microsoft accounts" during app registration
-- Check that your authority is set to "consumers" in the code
+- Check that your authority is set to "common" in the code
-- Try creating a new app registration with the correct settings

 ### **"Access blocked"**
 - Check authorized redirect URIs are correct
 - Wait 5-10 minutes after saving changes
 - Try incognito mode

-### **"Invalid client"**
-- Verify Client ID is correct
-- Check if APIs are enabled
-- Ensure app registration is active

 ### **"Popup blocked"**
 - Allow popups for this site